immcantation/tigger/docs/topics/findNovelAlleles.md

 v_call
 :   name of the column in `data` with V allele calls.
 Default is V_CALL.

+j_call
+:   name of the column in `data` with J allele calls.
+Default is J_CALL.

+seq
+:   name of the column in `data` with the aligned, IMGT-numbered, V(D)J nucleotide sequence.
+Default is SEQUENCE_IMGT.

+junction
+:   Junction region nucleotide sequence, which includes the CDR3 and the two flanking conserved codons.
+Default is JUNCTION.

+junction_length
+:   Number of junction nucleotides in the junction sequence.
+Default is JUNCTION_LENGTH.

 germline_min
 :   the minimum number of sequences that must have a